IzzySoft/Frepp/README.md

   since the categories.txt won't be available, it cannot be evaluated either).
   A quick test with F-Droid's own `index.xml` (1,700+ apps) showed speed still seems reasonable.
+* Special addendum: If e.g. with a major update of fdroidserver, its app cache might get rebuild, that means the date an app was added to the repo gets lost.
+  To take caution for that, you can keep that in the `Maintainer Notes` block using a line in the format `AppAdded:YYYY-MM-DD`.
+The library checks that and takes it with preference.

 ### License
 This project uses the GPLv2 license as stated in the [LICENSE](LICENSE) file.